Gestational Surrogacy in Kansas

 What is the typical time frame to obtain a birth certificate after delivery?

-• 2-3 weeks, but efforts to can be made to expedite the process to one day.
+• 2-3 weeks, but efforts to can be made to expedite the process to 7-10 business days.

 Same-Sex Couple